 Hamilton, ON L8S 4K1

 I - Application Package:

-- official university ‘up-to-date’ academic transcripts (to be uploaded on Mosaic) and,
+- official academic transcripts* (to be uploaded to your online application) and,

 II - Application Procedure: